 According to Marvin, the Ultrex used in their Integrity windows received verification from the American Architectural Manufacturers Association (AAMA), the first of its kind to do so.
 All windows in the Marvin Integrity series follow federal guidelines from Energy Star as well.
 Some varieties in the Integrity series even surpass these guidelines for the best energy efficiency around.

-Finally, there is the Marvin Ultimate series.
-The Marvin Ultimate series is comprised of an aluminum-cladded exterior and wood on the interior.
+Finally, there is The Marvin Ultimate series is comprised of an aluminum-clad exterior and wood on the interior.

-The styles you can choose from include casement windows, double hungs, awnings and picture windows.
+The styles you can choose from include casement windows, double-hung, awnings and picture windows.

 The Ultimate Casement windows boast easy-to-use hardware, an exclusive wash feature, and hidden multi-point locks.